“Treat others as you want to be treated.”

 For example, Person A makes $100,000/year while Person B makes $60,000/year.
 In this scenario, Person A makes more money annually than Person B. Their yearly income is called an absolute income, which is income measured within a set period (i.e. a year).

-However, as you become seasoned in your career or business, you’ll begin to prefer to have more time rather than more money.
+However, as you become seasoned in your career or business, you may begin to prefer to have more time rather than more money.

 This is true wealth!